pubmania/a_diabetics_journal/docs/Recipes/Breads/recipe_5_wheat_gluten_tava_roti.md

 >> Type: Vegetarian
 Take  @Soya Flour{1/2%cup} and @vital wheat gluten{2%tbsp}.
 Add @water{1/4%cup} to create the roti dough.
 Add slowly and stop once the dough is right consistency.
-Cover the dough with damp cloth and leave it for about 1 to 2 hours.
+Cover the dough with damp cloth and leave it for about ~{1-2%hours}.
 Now make small balls of the dough.
 Flatten them using a #roller pin or tortilla press{}.
 Cook for ~{1%minute} or so on a #flat pan{}.